Honey's proactive home maintenance checklist

 - Evaluate any moisture damage underneath the home.

 Honey is determined to provide our customers with ongoing solutions to pick up on the small problems that can be repaired and maintained before something serious (or seriously expensive) occurs in your home.
-Starting with smart home technology, such as our smart home sensors that alerts your smartphone to accidents like fire, theft and water damage.
-Customers can choose to include complimentary smart home sensors on eligible Honey home and contents policies.Â
+That starts with our smart home sensors that alerts your smartphone to accidents like fire, theft, mould risk and water damage.

+Honey customers can choose to include complimentary smart home sensors on eligible Honey home and contents policies.
 Check out how our smart home sensors help keep tabs on your home, here.

 Insurance issued by RACQ Insurance Limited ABN 50 009 704 152, AFSL 233 082 and distributed by Honey Insurance Pty Ltd ABN 52 643 672 628, AFSL 528244.
 Conditions, limits and exclusions apply.
 This is general advice only and does not take into account your personal objectives, financial situation or needs and may not be right for you.
 Always read the PDS, any applicable SPDS and TMD available at honeyinsurance.com before making any decision.